How To Store Groceries So They Last | Chatelaine

 Milk

-According to the Dairy Council of Canada, you can freeze unopened milk in its original packaging for up to six weeks.
+According to Health Canada, you can freeze unopened milk in its original packaging for up to six weeks.
 For optimal—and safe—results, ensure your freezer is set below -18 C and always freeze your milk prior to the best-before date.
 Thaw it in the fridge, and use it quickly.
 For milk that lasts a while in the fridge without freezing, look for fine or micro-filtered milk in the dairy section.

 Cheese

-Note: This article was originally published in 2020; updated in 2022.